 “Independent Director” is defined in accordance with Paragraph 1.01 and Practice Note 13 of the Bursa Securities Main Market Listing Requirements.
 An Independent Director is one who is independent of Management and free from any business or other relationship, which could interfere with the exercise of independent judgement or the ability to act in the best interest of the Company.
 Without limiting the generality of the foregoing, an Independent Director is one who:

-(b) has not been within the last 2 years and is not an officer (except as a non-executive Director) of the Company or any other related corporation of the Company.
-For this purpose, “officer” has the meaning given in Section 2 of the Companies Act, 2016;
+- is not, and has not been within the last 3 years, an officer (except as an independent Director) of the Company or any other related corporation of the Company.
+For this purpose, “officer” has the meaning given in Section 2 of the Companies Act 2016;

 In respect of paragraph (e) above, nominee means a person who has been designated to act for another in his or her place.
 It denotes a person who is accustomed, or is under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes of another person.